dhis2/dhis2-docs/src/commonmark/en/content/user/about-data-dimensions.md

-Given the example of Measles vaccination, if you want to know whether these vaccines were given at the facility (fixed) or out in the community as part of the outreach services then you could add a dimension called e.g. "Place of service" with the two possible options "Fixed" and "Outreach".
+Given the example of Measles vaccination, if you want to know whether these vaccines were given at the facility (fixed) or out in the community as part of the outreach services then you could add a dimension called—e.g., "Place of service", with the two possible options "Fixed" and "Outreach".
 Then all data collected on measles immunisation would have to be disaggregated along these to options.
 In addition to this you might be interested in knowing how many of these children who